Updates from the field

 On October 7th, in the darkest hour of Jewish history since the Holocaust, Hamas unleashed an unprecedented nightmare upon thousands in Israel.
 Thousands of terrorists targeted the peaceful Kibbutzim bordering Gaza, igniting homes and butchering civilians.
 Kfar Aza, Be'eri, and Nativ HaAsara were among the hardest hit --enduring relentless attacks and suffering horrific loss of innocent life.

 In the aftermath, Shai Fund received heart-wrenching pleas for assistance from displaced families like this one: "I am from Kibbutz Kfar Aza, with my twin kids aged 15.
 We have NO HOME to return to."
-These pleas for assistance echoed the experience of many Israeli citizens, who suddenly found themselves trapped in the warzone with no home.
+These pleas for assistance echoed the experience of many Israeli citizens, who suddenly found themselves trapped in the warzone with no where to call home.

 To everyone’s shock, no one was spared in this indiscriminate violence, not even the vulnerable, elderly or children.
-The unthinkable brutality of Hamas left Kibbutz homes burnt to the ground, and the once peaceful neighborhood paths, where children once played, were littered with trails of shrapnel, destroyed cars, and wreckage from rocket explosions.
+The unthinkable brutality of Hamas left Kibbutz homes burnt to the ground, and the once peaceful neighborhood paths, where children regularly played, were littered with trails of shrapnel, destroyed cars, and wreckage from rocket explosions.

 This attack on Israel has led to the mass displacement of over 250,000 from both the northern and southern regions.
 Worse still, over 242 people were taken hostage by Hamas.
 With loved ones still trapped in Gaza as hostages, they have left everything behind.